apache/jena-site/source/documentation/tdb/tdb_transactions.md

 -   [Nested transactions](http://en.wikipedia.org/wiki/Nested_transaction)
     are not supported.

-TDB2 remved the limitations of TDB1:
+TDB2 removed the limitations of TDB1:

 -   Some active transaction state is held exclusively in-memory, limiting scalability.